David Johnson (footballer, born 1951): Loan to Barnsley

-Later club career
+Later career

 Aged 32, Johnson ended the 1983–84 season at Billy McNeill's Manchester City.
 Johnson then spent that summer under Wim Suurbier at Tulsa Roughnecks in the NASL.

-He then on 10 October 1984 (13 days before his 33rd birthday), signed for Alan Kelly at Preston North End, staying for the rest of that season.

-In August 1985 he joined non-league Barrow AFC, player managing them from October for 6 months.
+On 10 October 1984 (13 days before his 33rd birthday), he signed for Alan Kelly at Preston North End, staying for the rest of that season.
+In August 1985, he joined non-league Barrow, player-managing them from October for six months.

-In August 1986 aged 34, he joined Naxxar Lions, under the revolution since 1984 of club President, Michael Zammit Tabona.
-Naxxar earned 3 promotions in 3 years between 1986 and 1989, entering the Premier Division for the first time in the club’s history.
+In August 1986 aged 34, he joined Naxxar Lions, under the revolution since 1984 of club president, Michael Zammit Tabona.
+Naxxar earned three promotions in three years between 1986 and 1989, entering the Premier Division for the first time in the club's history.
 Johnson trained at Liverpool's Melwood training ground, flying to Malta once a fortnight to play.

-International
+International career

 Aged 23, Johnson was at Ipswich when England manager, Don Revie, called him up for his first full England cap.
-Johnson debuted in a British Home Championship match at Wembley on 21 May 1975.
-Wales drew 2–2 with Johnson scoring both England goals.
+Johnson debuted in a British Home Championship match at Wembley Stadium on 21 May 1975.
+He scored both England goals in a 2–2 draw with Wales.

-Ron Greenwood in February 1980 recalled Johnson to play for England's senior team for the first time since 1975.
-Johnson scored twice in a 3–1 victory over then world champions Argentina at Wembley on 13 May 1980, marking Diego Maradona's first game in England.
-28 year old Johnson's last game playing for England was their opening game, 1-1 draw v Belgium at the 1980 European Championships.
+In February 1980, Ron Greenwood recalled Johnson to play for England's senior team for the first time since 1975.
+Johnson scored twice in a 3–1 victory over then-world champions Argentina at Wembley on 13 May 1980, marking Diego Maradona's first game in England.
+28 year old Johnson's last game playing for England was their opening game, a 1–1 draw against Belgium at UEFA Euro 1980.
 England went out at the group stage.

 Johnson scored at least five goals in his eight senior England appearances.
 His international goals tally is disputed.
-A Johnson effort in the 1980 home 1-1 with Northern Ireland is reported by some as a Noel Brotherston own goal.
-Johnson was unbeaten in all 8 of his senior England games.
+A Johnson effort in the 1980 home 1–1 draw with Northern Ireland is reported by some as a Noel Brotherston own goal.
+Johnson was unbeaten in all eight of his senior England games.